macs3-project/MACS/docs/bdgbroadcall.md

 bedGraph files from MACS3 are acceptable to use in the `bdgbroadcall` command, as All regions on the same chromosome in the bedGraph file should be continuous.

+Unlike narrow peak calling performed using `bdgpeakcall` or `callpeak` without the `--broad` option, this command, along with the `--broad` option in `callpeak`, facilitates broad peak calling, producing results in the UCSC gappedPeak format which encapsulates a nested structure of peaks.
+To conceptualize 'nested' peaks, picture a gene structure housing regions analogous to exons (strong peaks) and introns coupled with UTRs (weak peaks).
+The broad peak calling process utilizes two distinct cutoffs to discern broader, weaker peaks and narrower, stronger peaks, which are subsequently nested to provide a detailed peak landscape.

+Please note that, if you only want to call 'broader' peak and not interested in the nested peak structure, please simply use `bdgpeakcall` with weaker cutoff.

 ## Command Line Options